emcniece/simple-automated-tasks/README.md

 )
 ```

 Add a cronjob for each individual task `crontab -e`.
+Be sure to replace `/home/a5hley/.tasks` with the location of your own install directory.
 The following example will run WordPress cron every 5 minutes, perform backups daily at 5AM, update file permissions daily at 6AM and verify checksums at 7AM:

 ```
 */5 * * * * cd /home/a5hley/.tasks; bash cron.sh >/dev/null 2>&1